FiliTol/FiliTol.github.io/_posts/2024-07-15-the-baseline.md

 > *This article was born as a consequence of [this](https://spectrum.ieee.org/online-privacy)
 > reading.
 I like the idea of shifting baseline a lot,
 > it's a tool to fight our committment with the current
-> epoch, a strategy to look a behind us and take the time
+> epoch, a strategy to look behind us and take the time
 > to measure changes.
 Since I'm quite interested in the
 > topic of online privacy, I made this article very focused
 > on that too.
 I think that although not always easy to measure,